bwmarrin/discordgo/README.md

 ## Contributing
-Contributions are very welcomed, however, please follow the below guidelines.
+Contributions are very welcomed, however please follow the below guidelines.

 - First, open an issue describing the bug or enhancement so it can be discussed.